tmolteno/d1_build/README.md

 ## NOTES

 * Do NOT fix the GPT if you resize the root partition (second partition).
 This will cause boot errors.
+* WiFi on the RV 86 Panel does not work as the xr829 driver is missing.
+Issue here (https://github.com/tmolteno/d1_build/issues/7)
+* The tiny LCD screen is not going yet. (https://github.com/tmolteno/d1_build/issues/8)

 ## Links